chazmorton/seattlehikes/README.md

-# seattlehikes
+# Seattle Hikes
-seattle hikes website to practice and display my html and css.
+Seattle hikes website to practice and display my html and css.
 Will implement javascript in the future.